ucsb-dreamlab/twarc/workedex.md

     python utils/source.py nh_sub_dod.jsonl > nh_dod_source.html

 *Note: The html is hardcoded in the source.py file.
-The title of the page is set to "Title".
-To change this, you have to edit the html code itself from 'Title Here'(https://github.com/DocNow/twarc/blob/3dd763516e643d070fab237bd5fb18b1274ec738/utils/wall.py#L113) to the title of your choice*
+The title of the page is set to 'Title Here'.
+To change this, you have to edit the html code itself from ['Title Here'](https://github.com/DocNow/twarc/blob/3dd763516e643d070fab237bd5fb18b1274ec738/utils/wall.py#L113) to the title of your choice*

 ![DOD SOURCE](/assets/dod_source.png)